MachineLearningLifeScience/hdbo_benchmark/readme.md

 # HDBO Benchmark website

-This branch is for the source of the website only.
-The "rendered" website will be in the `gh-pages` branch.
+This branch is for the source of the website.

+The "rendered" or "hosted" website is in the `gh-pages` branch which.
 Do not confuse the two.

 ### How to run this: